montypytho17/docker-selfhosted-apps/wireguard-pihole-unbound/README.md

 ```

 # Security

-A VPN is often a good solution to always have a dedicated IP.
-If you want to secure your others services, you can limit their access only when you are connected to your VPN.
-An easy way to do that is to add the private IP address range used by docker (172.16.0.0/12), your internal IP through the VPN will be one of this range, to the traefik [whitelist](traefik/rules/whitelist.yml).

 Keep in mind that only the containers that have the following label attached will be prone to this IP restriction.